Gaket/android-guidelines/project_style_guidelines.md

 - Be speakable: Names that are speakable avoids awkward conversations where you're trying to pronounce a badly named variable name.

 - Be searchable: Nothing is worse than trying to search for a method or variable in a class to realise it's been spelt wrong or badly named.
 If we're trying to find a method that searches for a user, then searching for 'search' should bring up a result for that method.

-- Not use Hungarian notation: Hungarian notation goes against the three points made above, so it should never be used!

 #### 2.2.6 Treat acronyms as words